What is Residual Income?

 The minimum return can differ based on the department or division undertaking the project – or be separately estimated based on the operating assets – but the company’s cost of capital can also be used, as it is usually sufficient for general capital budgeting purposes.

-From there, the product of the minimum required rate of return and average operating assets is subtracted from the project’s operating income, resulting in the residual income.
+From there, the product of the minimum required rate of return and average operating assets is subtracted from the project’s operating income.

 Residual Income Formula